cjgiridhar/fsMgr/README.md

 - 'Abstraction in Search' for mid-scaled real time website
 - SVC (Search View Controller) design based on MVC pattern

-More about 'Abstraction in Search' can be read @ http://technobeans.wordpress.com/2012/10/03/abstraction-in-search/
+More about 'Abstraction in Search' and 'SVC design' can be read @ http://technobeans.wordpress.com/2012/10/03/abstraction-in-search/

 fsMgr was developed on Linux ubuntu 2.6.32-38-generic #83-Ubuntu and Python 2.6